 It’s estimated that these termites cause over five billion dollars in damage each year.
 And with the typical infestation containing anywhere from 1-4 million of these wood-chewing insects, it’s obvious why every homeowner should be prepared to combat a termite infestation.

 The good news is that termites are relatively easy to treat once located.
 However, finding the source of your termite problem can take some time—there’s a chance you’ll have to remove drywall or dig small trenches in your yard to locate the termites’ hive.
 Sadly, most traditional methods for treating termites involve toxins that endanger not only your family, but also your pets and the environment.
 Thankfully, you don’t have to resort to these toxic chemicals to get rid of your termite infestation.

-It’s much easier—and much cheaper—to prevent a termite infestation than it is to treat one.
+It’s much easier—and much cheaper—to prevent a termites than it is to treat them.
 The following precautions will go a long way in keeping these damaging insects away from your home:

 - Eliminate any unnecessary moisture around the foundation of your home.
 Be sure to properly maintain pipes, home fixtures, A/C units, gutters, downspouts and other drainage sites.
 Fix any leaks immediately.

 - Fill any cracks or other openings that would allow termites to enter your home.
 Pay special attention to utility lines and piping.

 - Do not store firewood or other lumber near your home